jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 27. On this laptop I can install whatever flavor of Linux I feel is best for the job
 28. The company supplies a new laptop every 3 years
 29. Any social event the company organises is optional
-30. Work days are at most eight hours, and I get to choose my own hours
+30. Work hours are flexible.
+If I want to start at 10AM one day and 6AM the other then this is fine
 31. Overtime is extremely rare, and either paid or "time for time" without an expiration date, even if it's just 15 minutes
 32. Any activities outside of normal work hours are optional, and do not influence performance reviews in any way
 33. Your company uses IntelliJ IDEA as IDE for Java or Kotlin development
 34. Your company does not expect me to engage in pair programming, except for short periods of time
+35. Your company trusts its employees [^3]

 ## Frequently asked questions